 The southern part of the Snowdon Horseshoe is the least busy part of the mountain.
 Snowdon via Y Lliwedd is also one, if not the, best approach to the summit.

 I had climbed Y Lliwedd twice before but only as a concluding peak to the Snowdon Horseshoe.
 After Crib Goch it barely gets a notice.
 Therefore in 2019 I headed up with the family on a lovely clear and warm day to enjoy the mountain.
 This we did.
 It is a tough pull from Llyn Llydaw but a path makes things more straightforward.
 The ridge itself is superb, we spent some time exploring and getting in some much needed scrambling practice.
-Amazingly we only saw one other couple with a pretty border collie in tow.
-Both Mist and their collie duelly ignored each other as collies do.
+Amazingly we only saw one other couple with an attractive border collie in tow.
+Both Mist and their collie dually ignored each other as collies do.

 After joining the Watkin Path there is a strenuous pull up to the main ridge of Snowdon.
 However the views to the south are excellent and I became tempted by a future walk up Yr Aran.
 It looks another pointy peak of great character.
 The crowds started appearing as we approached the summit and the predicted weather from arrived early.
 We actually descended the Pyg track in driving rain but descending by the Miners Track is quicker.